The Truth about Silicone-Based Hair Products

 “Silicone is a mineral.
 It is an effective ingredient commonly used in hair-care products.
 It provides slip and shine, can help smooth and straighten hair, and gives hair a luxurious, conditioned feel.” —Bridget Brager, Celebrity & Editorial Hairstylist

 “Silicones are a large class of materials—not one item.
 They can usually be recognized by names ending in ‘cone.’
-In hair care, they are primarily used to lubricate/condition and to add shine.” —Eric Spengler, Chief Commercialization Officer & SVP Research & Development, Living Proof
+In hair care, they are primarily used to lubricate/condition and to add shine.” —Eric Spengler, Chief Commercialization Officer & SVP of Research & Development, Living Proof

 “The positive effects [of silicone in hair care] are plenty, starting with the fact that silicone can actually make hair that is dry and damaged look and feel like it’s healthy by filling in the porosity—what looks like frizz and split ends—and driving and locking in conditioner.
 Silicone protects the hair from the elements, keeping it smooth and shiny by ‘waterproofing’ each strand.
 It also gives hair a slippery-when-wet feel because of its hydrophobic coating, which is coveted in our world of brushing and blow-drying—who needs tangles?
 Not to mention the conditioning benefits.” —Bridget Brager